stevedonovan/gentle-intro/5-stdlib-containers.md

 just as well.
 Rust does not like to allocate unnecessarily - often you don't need the result of that `map` as an actual allocated vector.

-In other languages, things like `map` are functions.
-For instance, in C++ `std::count` is a function that takes two C++ iterators to establish a range, but it's an iterator method in Rust.

-So I'd suggest you become familiar with all the iterator methods, because they are crucial to writing good Rust code without having to write loops all the time.
+So I'd suggest you become familiar with all the iterator methods, because they are crucial to writing good Rust code without having to write loops out all the time.
 As always, write little programs to explore iterator methods, rather than wrestling with them in the context of a more complicated program.

 The `Vec<T>` and `&[T]` methods are followed by the common traits: vectors know how to do a debug display of themselves